Visit Nis Serbia

 Where to Stay

-I opted to stay at the funky and modern ArtLoft Hotel in a Twin Room.
-I stayed for three nights at a cost of €114.
+I opted to stay at the funky and modern ArtLoft Hotel in a Twin Room for three nights at a cost of €114.
 Breakfast was an extra €5 per day.

 I highly recommend the hotel – it’s centrally located, the staff were friendly, and my room was spacious, clean, and bright.

-Looking for a hotel when you visit Nis Serbia?
-Choose from over 40 properties on booking.com.
+Looking for a different hotel when you visit Nis Serbia?
+Check out your options on booking.com.

 If you like this post, share it on Pinterest.